-TRL considers its policy on the fair value of investments to be consistent with the hierarchy of valuation methods required for Solvency II.
+TRL considers its policy on the fair value of investments, as described above, to be consistent with the hierarchy of valuation methods required for Solvency II for both assets and liabilities within the balance sheet.
 Accordingly, the valuation policy on fair values is applied consistently between TRL's Solvency II reporting and its statutory financial reporting.
-TRL's investment portfolio as at 31 December 2016 includes only investments that are valued at fair value.
+TRL's investment portfolio as at 31 December 2017 includes only investments that are valued at fair value.
 There are accordingly no differences in valuation relating to financial investments between TRL's Solvency II and IFRS balance sheets, with the exception that the value of investments in the Solvency II balance sheet includes interest accrued since the last coupon payment, compared to the presentation in TRL's financial statements where it is accounted for separately as accrued interest.
+The hierarchy of valuation methods under Solvency applied in the valuation of both assets and liabilities is thus as follows: